Looking for something to serve with soups, stews, and casseroles to soak up every last bit of flavor? Try making these buttermilk corn bread muffins.

-Next, the buttermilk gets combined with the baking powder and baking soda and these are mixed into the egg/butter mixture.
-Whisk a bit to combine.
+Next, combine the buttermilk with the baking powder and baking soda.
+Mix this into the egg/butter mixture and whisk it to combine.
 It will be frothy!

-Combine the cornmeal, sea salt and flour together and add them to the wet ingredients.
+In a separate bowl, combine the cornmeal, sea salt and flour together.
+Then add them to the wet ingredients.

-Into a preheated 425º degree oven they go for about 10 -12 minutes.
-The bottom of the corn bread sticks comes out fairly smooth and they pop right out of my cast iron pan with no sticking!
+Put them into the oven about 10 -12 minutes.
+The bottom of the corn bread sticks comes out fairly smooth, and they pop right out of my cast iron pan with no sticking!

 Look how cute these cornbread sticks are!